 When looking at PTT apps for professional use, don’t settle just for turning your smartphone into a simple walkie-talkie!
 After all, a good push-to-talk app could do so much more.
 Even save you money!

 You may also be asking, does such an app actually exist?
 Is there one that meets each and every one of these needs?
 The answer is yes – it’s called Tactilon Agnet.

-When evaluating your options, use this handy checklist.
+When evaluating your options, use a handy checklist.
 It will help you identify the push-to-talk app that meets your professional requirements.

 Download and print out your handy push-to-talk app checklist to use before you buy: